Pathogenesis and diagnosis of Q waves on the electrocardiogram

 - Harvard Medical School

 By definition, a Q wave on the electrocardiogram (ECG) is an initially negative deflection of the QRS complex.
-Thus, a Q wave indicates that the net direction of early ventricular depolarization forces is oriented away from (by more than 90º) the positive axis of the lead in question.
-Although prominent Q waves are a characteristic finding in myocardial infarction (MI), they can also be seen in a number of noninfarct settings.
+Technically, a Q wave indicates that the net direction of early ventricular depolarization (QRS) electrical forces projects toward the negative pole of the lead axis in question.
+Although prominent Q waves are a characteristic finding in myocardial infarction, they can also be seen in a number of noninfarct settings.
 Failure to appreciate the other causes of Q waves can lead to important diagnostic errors.
 (See "Basic principles of electrocardiographic interpretation".)

 ●Physiologic and positional effects